Anglo-Saxons at Sources of Russian Power

 White Rast – OE. ræst «quiet, calm».

 These place names can be added by the names of the Neglinnaya and Yauza Rivers in Moscow.
 OE. nægl "nail, peg" suits well for the first river.
 The derivative of nægling (the name of the sword) is also fixed, but the motivation for such a name of the river remains unclear.
-The name for the second river can be found in the annals in the form of Auza, so OE. eage "eye, hole" (Old Norse auga) is also well suited for deciphering, although in this case, the motivation remains not entirely clear, especially since the right tributaries of the Lama and Gzhat Rivers have the same name.
+The name for the second river can be found in the annals in the form of Auza, so OE. eage "eye, hole" (Ic. auga) is also well suited for deciphering, but the motivation remains not entirely clear, especially since the right tributaries of the Lama and Gzhat Rivers have the same name.

-It could be assumed that the toponymy of the alleged Anglo-Saxon origin actually belonged to the Scandinavians, who already in historical times as Varangians acted on the territory of Russia.
+One could assume that the place name of supposed Anglo-Saxon origin belonged to the northern Germans, who already acted on the territory of Russia in historical times, as Varangians, by which the Swedes are meant.
 Indeed, many place names can be deciphered using the Old Icelandic language, which is considered to be "the classical language of the Scandinavian race" (An Icelandic-English Dictionary.
-Preface) and this fact deceives scientists who hastened to conclude, "that toponymic data are an exposure to Scandinavian colonization in the territory of Ancient Rus» (RYDZEVSKAYA E. A. 1978, 136).
-In the author's opinion, this is not so, for "none of the Old Russian large urban centers have a name that would be explained accordingly; none of them was founded by Scandinavian aliens" (ibid).
+Preface), this fact deceives scientists who hastened to conclude, "that toponymic data are an exposure to Scandinavian colonization in the territory of Ancient Rus» (RYDZEVSKAYA E. A. 1978, 136).
+According to the author of these words, such a conclusion is erroneous: "None of the ancient Russian urban centers bears a name that would be explained accordingly; none of them were founded by Scandinavian aliens" (ibid).
 Meanwhile, the names of such famous historical centers as Moscow, Ryazan, Suzdal, Murom can be explained with the help of the Old English language.
-In addition, there are quite a lot of supposedly Germaniс place names, which cannot be deciphered with the help of Old Icelandic.
-On the other hand, the phonetic correspondence of Russian names with Old English words is very often better than with Old Icelandic in cases where there is a difference between them.
-For example, OE. ceorl suits better than Old Norse karl to decipher the name of Churilovo, since the derivative of the latter should have the form of Karlovo.
-In addition, the analysis of historical documents shows that the Varangians did not create their own settlements:
+In addition, there are many supposedly Germaniс place names, which cannot be deciphered with the help of Old Icelandic.
+On the other hand, the phonetic correspondence of Russian names with Old English words is often better than with Old Icelandic in cases where there is a difference between them.
+For example, OE. ceorl suits better than Ic. karl to decipher the name of Churilovo, since the derivative of the latter should have the form of Karlovo.
+In addition, the analysis of historical documents shows that the Varangians did not create their dwelling sites:

 Such Scandinavian colonization as in England and Iceland was nowhere in Russia.
 In addition, the Swedes had no reason for mass emigration to the opposite shore of the Baltic Sea.
 There were rich and fertile areas In their own country (SAWYER PETER.
 2002: 241-242)